PurpleGrace/Metis_NLP_DR_ROBERT_MALONE_Github/MVP.md

 # NLP & Unsupervised Learning Project MVP

-## What about Dr. Robert Malone? -- Analysis after his ban by twitter
+## What people talk about Dr. Robert Malone? -- NLP Analysis after his ban by twitter

 This project is to find what people are talking about Dr. Robert Malone on twitter recently.
 Who is Dr. [Robert Malone](https://en.wikipedia.org/wiki/Robert_W._Malone)?
 He is a virologist and immunologist.
 I never heard about him until his recent remarks about warning parents to be prudent to decide if to give their children Covid_19 shots.
 And later one of his interviews went virus, which caused his ban from Twitter.
 I would like to know that when people mention Robert Malone and the ban, what  their main topics are?
 Positive or Negative?